Skip to main content

 Cheese Fondue

-Melted cheese served in a communal pot with bread cubes for dipping.
-Made from sweet Gruyère and nutty Vacherin Fribourgeois cheeses, melted with white wine, garlic and Kirsch.
-A quintessential Swiss dish, particularly in French-speaking regions.
-November-February is peak season.
+A communal pot of melted cheese with bread cubes for dipping.
+Sweet Gruyère and nutty Vacherin Fribourgeois are melted down with white wine, garlic and a splash of Kirsch.
+It is a Swiss staple, most at home in the French-speaking cantons, and peaks from November through February.

 Raclette